 - 1. Visit http://tplinkmodem.net, and log in with the password you set for the router. - 2.
-Go to Advanced > System Tools> Administration page.
+Go to Advanced > System Tools > Administration page.
 Locate the Remote Management section.

-- 3. Enable Remote Management if you want to allow Remote Management via HTTPS, or enable Remote Management and then disable Remote Management via HTTPS if you only want to allow Remote Management via HTTP. - 4.
+- 3. Enable Remote Management only if you want to allow Remote Management via HTTP.
+In addition, if you want to allow Remote Management via HTTPS enable Remote Management via HTTPS. - 4.
 Keep the Port as the default setting. - 5.
 If you only want to allow one specific device to manage the router, select Only the Following IP/MAC Address and then enter the IP Address or MAC Address.
 If you want to allow all remote devices can access the router, select All. - 6.
-Click Save to make the settings effective. - Tips: - 1.
-You can find the WAN IP address of the router on Basic > Network Map > Internet. - 2.
+Click Save to make the settings effective.

+- 1. You can find the WAN IP address of the router on Basic > Network Map > Internet. - 2.
 The router's WAN IP is usually a dynamic IP.
 Please refer to Set Up a Dynamic DNS Service Account if you want to log in to the router through a domain name.

-12.7.
+12.9.
 System Log